enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ```

 In order to support the filtering query parameters used in the links above we need to update the `/app/api/index.mjs` to filter the list accordingly.
+The query parameters for the api can be pulled from the `req.query` propety.

 ```javascript
 import { getTodos } from '../models/todos.mjs'